Dirt (Alice in Chains album): Packaging and title

 The album's cover art features a nude woman half-buried in a cracked desert landscape.
 The cover was photographed by Rocky Schenck, who created the image along with the album's art director, Mary Maurer.
 The cover was conceptualized by the band, with the woman being either dead or alive.
 The band discussed the type of woman they wanted and Schenck began casting shortly after.
 Schenck submitted a photo of model/actress Mariah O'Brien and the band chose her.

 The cover shoot took place at Schenck's Hollywood studio on June 14, 1992, with the supervision of drummer Sean Kinney.
 After the eight hour photo session, O'Brien went to the bathroom and left her wig embedded in the dirt.
 Schenck then snapped a few photos, which were later used for the 1999 box set Music Bank.

-For many years, fans believed that the model on the cover was Staley's then-girlfriend, Demri Parrott, but Schenck revealed to Revolver Magazine in 2011 that the girl was actually Mariah O'Brien, with whom he had previously worked on the cover of Spinal Tap's single "Bitch School".
+For many years, fans believed that the model on the cover was Staley's then-girlfriend, Demri Lara Parrott, but Schenck revealed to Revolver Magazine in 2011 that the girl was actually Mariah O'Brien, with whom he had previously worked on the cover of Spinal Tap's single "Bitch School".
 The magazine also published behind the scenes photos from the shoot featuring O'Brien.
 Schenck told Revolver Magazine:

-Everyone always asks if that is Demri Parrott on the "Dirt" Cover.
+Everyone always asks if that is Demri Parrott on the Dirt Cover.
 I think Demri's name might have been mentioned as a possible model once or twice, but it was never a serious consideration.

 In an interview with the Canadian magazine M.E.A.T. in December 1992, Layne Staley said about the cover:

 This album cover...
 I like to refer to it as "revenge".
 The song 'Dirt' was written to a certain person who basically buried my ass, so the woman on the album cover is kinda the portrayal of that person being sucked down into the dirt (laughs), instead of me.
 The picture is the spitting image of her, and that wasn't even planned.
 Actually, I was pretty angry about it when I first saw it – she's not happy about it either (laughs).
 It was real eerie.

 The cover was referenced on the music video for Alice in Chains' 2009 single "A Looking in View".
 At the 6:55 mark of the video, a woman (played by Sacha Senisch) is seen lying on a cracked desert floor similarly to Dirts cover.
 "A Looking in View" was featured on Alice in Chains' fourth studio album, Black Gives Way to Blue, released exactly 17 years after Dirt, on September 29, 2009.